MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 ---
 title: No build step
-description: How to add Vue.js to your frontend - no Vue CLI or build step needed
+description: How to add Vue.js to your frontend as plain JS and HTML - without a build step or using Node, Webpack or Vue CLI
 ---

 {% raw %}

 ## Approaches